Uniswap/token-lists/README.md

 Changing a token address or chain ID is considered both a remove and an add, and should be a major version update.

-Note that list versioning is used to improve the user experience, but not for security, i.e. list versions are not meant to provide protection against malicious updates to a particualr token list; i.e. the list semver is just a lossy compression of the diff of list updates.
+Note that list versioning is used to improve the user experience, but not for security, i.e. list versions are not meant to provide protection against malicious updates to a token list; i.e. the list semver is used as a lossy compression of the diff of list updates.
+List updates may still be diffed in the client dApp.

 ## Deploying your list